sap-tutorials/Tutorials/tutorials/btp-integration-suite-execute-batch-payload/btp-integration-suite-execute-batch-payload.md

 <!-- border -->![Deploying Data Sources](DS-Deploy.png)

 ### Connect with Receiver/Database via JDBC adapter
-Now, create a basic integration flow to understand the basic function of JDBC adapter.
-In this basic integration scenario, a sender is connected to the Start event via HTTPS Sender adapter and the End event is connected with receiver via JDBC adapter.
+Now, create a simple integration flow to understand the basic function of JDBC adapter.
+In this integration scenario, a sender is connected to the Start event via HTTPS Sender adapter and the End event is connected with receiver via JDBC adapter.
 This JDBC adapter enables the connection of the integration flow with the receiver's database.
 It allows you to send, receive, update the data of receiver's database.

   <!-- border -->![Initial Integration Flow](Basic-Integration-Flow.png)